5G is smart. Now let’s make it secure

 The “smart” future rests on secure network pathways, yet the United States has not addressed the need for regulatory oversight of a common approach to 5G cybersecurity.

-On December 15, join the Center for Technology at Brookings for a discussion focusing on the multiple cybersecurity paradoxes represented by 5G, such as the paradox of ending reliance on single source suppliers, like Huawei, while opening the door to other cyber threats.
-It will explore the cybersecurity ramifications of 5G and propose a plan for national cybersecurity oversight, including a plan for funding the network implementation of security requirements.
+On December 15, the Center for Technology at Brookings held a discussion that focused on the multiple cybersecurity paradoxes represented by 5G, such as the paradox of ending reliance on single source suppliers, like Huawei, while opening the door to other cyber threats.
+This event expanded on the findings of a new Brookings report that examines these challenges and offers solutions to mitigate them.
+The panel also explored the cybersecurity ramifications of 5G and proposed a plan for national cybersecurity oversight, including a plan for funding the network implementation of security requirements.

 Professor - Virginia Tech, Pamplin College of Business